 Pour in the oil slowly.
 This will help it evenly mix with ingredients that might otherwise separate, creating smoother, well-emulsified sauce.
 Opt for a lower-speed setting here, if you can.

 Tweak to perfection.
 Once you’ve added the oil, taste test and then adjust.
 Do you want more salt?
 Lemon juice?
-Another garlic clove?
+More garlicky?
 Make it yours!

 Serving & Storage

 No matter the meal, pesto’s a trusty kitchen sidekick.
-Here are serving ideas:
+If you’re after ways to use basil pesto, here are serving ideas:

-Pasta sauce.
-Toss with your favourite pasta.
-Great on its own, or as an ingredient to make a sauce, like in this creamy ricotta pesto pasta.
+Easy pasta sauce.
+Toss with your favourite pasta, along with a splash of pasta water to loosen it to the perfect sauce-like consistency.
+Great on its own, or as an ingredient as a part of a sauce, like in this creamy ricotta pesto pasta.

 Coat roasted vegetables.
 Delicious with Mediterranean-style vegetables, like zucchini, eggplant, red onion and capsicum.